freeseek/mocha/README.md

 awk -F "\t" 'NR==1 {for (i=1; i<=NF; i++) f[$i] = i} NR>1 && $(f["computed_gender"])=="M" && $(f["chrom"])~"X" &&
   $(f["length"])>2e6 && $(f["rel_cov"])<2.5 {print $(f["sample_id"])}' $pfx.calls.tsv > $pfx.Y_loss.lines
 ```
 Requiring `rel_cov<2.5` should make sure to filter out XXY and XYY samples.
-This should generate a mLOY set similarly to how it was done in the <a href="http://doi.org/10.1038/s41598-020-59963-8">UK biboank</a>.
+This should generate a mLOY set similarly to how it was done in the [UK biboank](https://doi.org/10.1038/s41598-020-59963-8).
 Notice that this inference strategy is based on BAF imbalances over the PAR1 region which allows detection of loss-of-Y at much lower cell fractions that by using LRR statistics over the Y nonPAR region

 Generate list of samples with mosaic loss of chromosome X (mLOX)
 ```